 We could see a couple of swans and flamingos swimming in the river.
-It is a very peaceful experience that you can do and we recommend this when visiting Kandy.
-The service was really great and we had loads of fun!
+Isn’t that just wonderful?
+It was a very serene and sublime experience that you can have when visiting Kandy.
+Also, the service was really great and we had loads of fun!

 43. Renting a bicycle/Motorbike to go around

 While visiting the beaches in Sri Lanka it would be nice to ride a motorbike.
-There are many beaches around and if you have the chance to rent a motorbike you can visit a few of them, the distances are just really short.
-You will find empty beaches and beaches with fishermen around.
+There are many beaches around and if you have the chance to rent a motorbike you can visit a few of them, especially since the distances are just really short.
+You will find empty beaches and those with fishermen around.
 You will certainly love the experience!

 44. Vegetarian Roti

 One of the most popular breakfasts in Sri Lanka is the vegetarian roti and you can have it with egg or without egg.
 It was actually very delicious and the price starts at only 33 US cents!
-You can easily find them in street food and in local restaurants.
+You can easily find them on the streets and in local restaurants.

 45. Romantic walk along the beach